 Don’t Turn Your Back on Marketing

-Most retailers will attribute the revenue success of Black Friday and Cyber Monday to slashed prices and unique offers, but marketing plays a huge role in retail’s success during this event.
+Most retailers and e-commerce businesses will attribute the revenue success of Black Friday to slashed prices and unique offers, but marketing plays a huge role in retail’s success during this event.

 The evolvement of mobile devices and e-commerce will continue to shape the retail industry and consumer behavior.